-- 3. At the time of writing this report work was on-going to finalise the three-year capital programme for the Housing Revenue Account (HRA) which impacts the determination of the prudential indicators detailed in paragraph 3.4 of the Treasury Strategy i.e. the Operational Boundary and Authorised Limit for external borrowing.
-The HRA capital programme will be reported to Cabinet for approval on 17th February 2022.
-As the indicators may change when the HRA capital programme is finalised, delegation is sought for the Director of Finance and Legal to amend the indicators before the Treasury Strategy is approved by Council on 28th February 2022. - 4.
+- 3. At the time of writing this report, work was on-going to finalise the three-year capital programme for the Housing Revenue Account (HRA) which impacts the determination of the prudential indicators detailed in section 3 of the Treasury Strategy i.e. the Operational Boundary and Authorised Limit for external borrowing.
+The HRA capital programme will be reported to Cabinet for approval on 16th February 2023.
+As the indicators may change when the HRA capital programme is finalised, delegation is sought for the Director of Finance and Legal Services to amend the indicators before the Treasury Strategy is approved by Council on 27th February. - 4.
 Treasury Management entails the management of the Council's cash flows, its borrowings and investments, the management of the associated risks and the pursuit of the optimum performance or return consistent with those risks. - 5.
 The Council undertakes treasury management activity on its own behalf and as administering authority for the West Midlands Debt Administration Fund (WMDAF).
-We are responsible for administering capital funding of £731m on our own account and another £94m on behalf of other West Midlands councils in respect of the WMDAF.
+We are responsible for administering capital funding of £740m on our own account and another £78m on behalf of other West Midlands councils in respect of the WMDAF.
 The treasury function is governed by the Council's Treasury Policy Statement and Treasury Management Practices. - 6.
-Our borrowing and investment activities in the current year have been undertaken in the context of historically low interest rates.
-The Bank Base Rate was increased from its historic low of 0.10% to 0.25% in December 2021 in response to inflationary pressures. - 7.
-Appendix 2 contains some detailed economic commentary but in summary the Monetary Policy Committee is expected to increase interest rates very slowly to counter what are anticipated to be temporary inflationary pressures that are expected to peak in 2022 before inflation returns to its long-term norm.
-Any pressure to increase rates is tempered by the effect that the Omicron variant of the Coronavirus will have on economic activity in the near term. - 8.
-CIPFA released the new edition of the Treasury Management Code and Prudential Code in December 2021.
-Due to the timing of the release, local authorities do not have to comply with the reporting requirements of the codes
+Our borrowing and investment activities in the current year have been undertaken in the context of increasing interest rates.
+The Bank Base Rate has been increased a number of times since the previous Treasury Management report was taken to this Committee (see Appendix 2 for more information). - 7.
+Appendix 2 contains some detailed economic commentary but in summary the Monetary Policy Committee is expected to increase interest rates further to counter inflationary pressures (which are expected to fall slowly through 2023 and 2024).

-- until 2023/24.
-The main changes relate to further restrictions and reporting requirements for commercial investments. - 9.
+- 8. CIPFA released the new editions of the Treasury Management Code and Prudential Code in December 2021.
+Due to the timing of the release, local authorities were not required to comply with the reporting requirements of the codes until 2023/24.
+The main changes relate to further restrictions and reporting requirements for commercial investments as well as the introduction of a liability benchmark which we have added into our prudential indicators for 2023/24. - 9.
 In November 2020 HM Treasury prohibited access to Public Works Loans Board loans for the purpose of funding investments purely for commercial income, and the revised code prohibits local authorities any new commercial investments altogether with immediate effect.
-Furthermore, it advises that authorities review options for exiting from commercial investments and summarise the review in their annual treasury management strategies, but there is no compulsion to sell existing investments.
 The revised code requirements on commercial investments do not impact on Dudley MBC as we already have a long-standing policy to refrain from investing in assets purely for revenue income or other financial return (see Section 7 of the Treasury Management Strategy).

-Treasury Activity 2021/22 - Dudley Fund
+Treasury Activity 2022/23 - Dudley Fund